 Walk the plank

-A form of execution in which victims were forced to walk, often blindfold and with hands tied, off a plank of wood and into the sea.
+'Walking the plank' was a form of naval execution in which victims were forced to walk, often blindfold and with hands tied, off a plank of wood and into the sea.

 Some reports date the phrase from 1769 when it is said that a seaman called George Wood confessed to a chaplain in Newgate Prison the he and his shipmates had forced others to 'walk the plank.
 These reports derive from Douglas Botting's authoritative book The Pirates, 1978.
 Whether this is a true report of an actual event is open to considerable doubt.
 Botting himself doesn't set much store by it, describing the 'alleged confession' as 'an obscure account ... which may or may not be true, and in any case had nothing to do with pirates'.

 There are documentary records of the phrase's use dating from the late 18th century.
-Grose's A Classical Dictionary of the Vulgar Tongue, 1788 defined the term:
+Grose's Classical Dictionary of the Vulgar Tongue, 1788, defined the term:

 WALKING THE PLANK.
-A mode of deftroying devoted perfons or officers in a mutiny on fhip-board, by blindfolding them, and obliging them to walk on a plank laid ever the fhip's fide; by this means, as the mutineers fuppofe, avoiding the penalty of murder.
+A mode of destroying devoted persons or officers in a mutiny on ship-board, by obliging them to walk on a plank laid over the ship's side; by this means, as the mutineers suppose, avoiding the penalty of murder.

 The following year, a summary of a committee of the UK House of Commons took evidence from a John Barnes, Esquire, who was Governor of Senegal from 1763 to 1766.
 They published the committee minutes under the title Abridgement of the Minutes of the Evidence, Taken Before a Committee of the Whole House, To Whom it was Referred to Consider of the Slave-Trade, 1789.
 The events that Barnes described took place in 1788: